Skip to main content

 Course Description

 Assessing suicide risk or risk of harm to others is the most critical aspect of crisis work.
 Because suicide and homicide can and does happen, this six-hour core training emphasizes the importance of self‐care in order to be an effective helper during times of acute crisis.
-Participants will be given an overview of secondary trauma as a by‐product to the work they do, and asked to identify personal coping strategies to help mitigate the effects.
-Participants will also learn about the trauma‐informed crisis response process and be given an overview of suicide statistics.
+You'll be given an overview of secondary trauma as a by‐product to the work you do, and asked to identify personal coping strategies to help mitigate the effects.
+You'll also learn about the trauma‐informed crisis response process and be given an overview of suicide statistics.
 Risk factors, warning signs and protective factors will be identified and participants will develop a crisis response plan, utilizing what they have learned.
 Also covered will be assessment and intervention with those at risk to harm others, including personal safety and duty to warn.
 Legal implications of decision‐making will be covered with an emphasis on risk management and use of supervision for response planning with individuals at risk for suicide or to harm others.

 Learning Objectives: